I'm serialising a Holiday Romance on Wattpad! New chapters will be posted everyday.

 Lady Charlotte Williams

-He never spoke of that night.
+He never spoke about that night.

 The memory never left him.

-For years, he had convinced himself that if he kept his head down, burying himself with his work, he could forget her.
-That if he built his businesses and carved out a place in the world, he could erase the part of himself that had once dreamed of a future with the dreaded woman.
+For years, he convinced himself that if he kept his head down, burying himself with his work, he could forget her.
+That if he built his businesses and carved out a place in the world, he could erase the part of himself that once dreamed of a future with the dreaded woman.

 All that changed two days ago, when they bumped into each other in the village square.
 The moment he saw her—poised, as graceful as ever—he knew he’d been lying to himself.

-Stepping out of the freshly scrubbed church, the summer breeze brushing against his skin, it carried the scent of warm stone and blooming heather.
-The sun hung high, casting long shadows from the village spire across the soft grass of the green.
-The air was still, golden, thick with the fragrance of weathered limestone, wild thyme, and the faint sweetness of nearby honeysuckle.
-Insects buzzed lazily over the hedgerows, their droning hum a low chorus against the distant murmur of the River Thames.
-The chapel grounds, tucked away from the bustle of the village, were usually quiet—sacred, even in their silence.
-But not today.
+Stepping out of the freshly scrubbed church, the pleasant breeze brushed against his skin.
+The sun hung high, casting long shadows from the spire across the soft grass of the green.
+There was not a cloud in the sky, with the fragrance of weathered limestone, wild thyme, and the faint sweetness of nearby honeysuckle.

 “Why are you here, Lotte?”
 Caelen’s knuckles whitened, his frustration pressing against his ribs like a vice.
 It wasn’t until the sobriquet slipped past his lips—soft, familiar, wholly unintentional—that he realized he’d used her pet name.

-Charlotte met his gaze with a calm resolve.
-"My niece and I are showing Viscount Dyrham around our neighborhood.
-We stopped by to pay our respects to our ancestors."
+“My niece and I are showing our houseguest around our neighborhood.”
+She met him with a calm resolve.
+“We stopped by to pay our respects to our ancestors.”

 Behind him, movement caught his attention.
-Caelen glanced over his shoulder, jaw tightening as his eyes landed on Lady Beatrice Stanhope and Dash Blathwayt, Viscount Dyrham.
-The two stood close, their heads inclined in hushed conversation.
-He'd heard rumors that Beatrice's father had invited the viscount to court her.
+He glanced over her shoulder, jaw tightening as his eyes landed on Lady Beatrice Stanhope and Dash Blathwayt, Viscount Dyrham.

-His annoyance deepened, his emotions threatening to spill over.
+A tick formed at Caelen’s temple as he ground his molars in irritation.
+He refocused on the person before him, hands curling into fists at his sides.
 He forced a breath through his nose, grounding himself in the heat of the sun and the scratch of stone beneath his boots.
-"But why now?"
+“But why now?”

 Rather than take offense, she offered him a serene, practiced smile.
 Her fingers reached out, grazing his arm in a touch so light it might have been accidental.